ECE458FiveGuys/FiveGuysPowerTesting/BackupGuide.md

 ## Notes
 * Every time you see the values `user`, `netid`, `hostname.colab.duke.edu`, and `backup.colab.duke.edu`, they should be replaced with more appropriate values.
 ## Steps
-Ideally, we would create a new user, `pgsql_backup`, on the server hosting the database for security purposes.
-However, since we are using Duke VMs, it is difficult to add a new user to our Linux server.
-As such, we will be accessing the server as the user `netid`, where `netid` is the account of the user who owns the VM.
 ### Reserve Virtual Machine
 You will need to reserve a new virtual machine to store the backups.